Sonya-c/booklingo/README.md

 ### Authentication

-- `POST /auth/register` - Create a new user.
+- `POST /auth/register` - :key: Create a new user.

     **Parameters**